redhat-na-ssa/demo-blueshield-ocr/README.md

 # demo-blueshield-ocr
-demo for blueshield CA.  Take unstructured pdfs and use labelstudio and tesseract to structure into chunks for LLM
+This project contains the configurations to provide infrasctructure, on OpenShift that supports ML and AI workloads for a blueshield demo.
+Demo involves gathering unstructured pdfs and using labelstudio (with tesseract) to structure data from the pdfs into structured data.
+Structured data will be stored in a vector DB (postgres).